FaserF/ha-boulderwelt/README.md

 This integration is a official HACS Integration.

-Open HACS then install the "Deutsche Bahn" integration or use the link below.
+Open HACS then install the "Boulderwelt" integration or use the link below.

 [![Open your Home Assistant instance and open a repository inside the Home Assistant Community Store.](https://my.home-assistant.io/badges/hacs_repository.svg)](https://my.home-assistant.io/redirect/hacs_repository/?owner=FaserF&repository=ha-boulderwelt&category=integration)